 Probate is the name generally given to the process of administering someone’s estate after they die.

-When someone dies, a formal Grant Of Probate must be obtained from a Probate Registry (of which there are eleven in Engalnd and one in Wales), which is part of the court system, to enable the estate to be collected in and divided amongst the beneficiaries named in the Will.
+When someone dies, a formal Grant Of Probate must be obtained from a Probate Registry (of which there are eleven in England and one in Wales), which is part of the court system, to enable the estate to be collected in and divided amongst the beneficiaries named in the Will.

 Probate is used to describe both the Grant of Probate and the process involved in obtaining it.
 It includes making an Inheritance Tax return to HMRC and paying any tax due; collecting in the estate from banks, building societies and so on and selling any assets if necessary; finalising income tax affairs and pensions; preparing accounts for the estate and paying money due to beneficiaries; including making any gifts as outlined in the Will.